SuPuL/web3balances/README.md

 1. Add wallet management UI to avoid `wallet.csv` usage.
 2. Automatic import of all transactions from the chain (avoid manual export from scanner).
-3. Create own tax format or provide transformation processes for other tax tools than Accointing.
+3. Create own tax format or provide transformation processes for other tax tools than BlockPit.
 4. Stop using csv as database.
 5. Add guides on how to use the tool.
 6. Add graphs to visualize the token balance progress over time.